How do I care for kittens?

 3 Weeks Old

-At 3 weeks of age, the kittens will finally start looking mini kittens instead of tiny potatoes.
+At 3 weeks of age, the kittens will finally start looking like mini kittens instead of tiny potatoes.
 They’ll be a bit more mobile, though they won’t be especially coordinated yet.
 They’ll start getting their first teeth around this time as well, though they’re not quite ready to wean and will continue needing to be fed KMR every 4-5 hours, including overnight.

 However, this is around the time you can start introducing them to a litter box.
 Use a low tray that they can easily climb into and use non-clumping wooden pellet litter.
 Since they’re so young, there’s a risk the kitten will ingest the litter, and eating clumping litter can cause life-threatening blockages in their system.